Feluda: Topshe

+In Srijit Mukherjee's Webseries, Topshe was played by Kalpan Mitra and Feluda was played by Tota Roy Chowdhury.
+In Arindam Sil's Webseries, Feluda was played by Parambrata Chattopadhyay and Topshe by Rwitobroto Mukherjee.

 Lalmohan Ganguli or Jatayu

 Lalmohan Ganguli is a close friend of Pradosh Chandra Mitter, and is described as the author of a series of Bengali crime thrillers written under the pseudonym 'Jatayu'.
-His crime stories and novels are usually derided as unbelievable, considering that his main character is always the superhero Prakhar Rudra, and in his words, Height:6 ft 3 1/2 inches, waist:36, chest:46, shoulders:22 and wrist:8 1/2.
+His crime stories and novels are usually derided as unbelievable, considering that his main character is always the superhero Prakhar Rudra.
 Though all his novels seem to have become best-sellers, he often tends to make extremely silly mistakes such as spelling igloos as 'ilgoos'.
 In Baksho Rahasya or Incident on the Kalka Mail, he confuses hippos with walruses — a tendency that Feluda often tries to correct.
 He sometimes serves as a perfect foil to the group and in Ray's own words provides 'dollops of humour', although he sometimes does some brave acts not expected of him.
-To mention a few, he knocked out goons in Baksho Rahasya, Joto Kando Kathmandute, Tintorettor Jishu and Ebar Kando Kedarnathe, which impressed Feluda as well.
+To mention a few, he knocked out goons in Baksho Rahasya (using his boomerang), Joto Kando Kathmandute (using a prayer wheel), Tintorettor Jishu (using a packing box) and Ebar Kando Kedarnathe (using a stick), which impressed Feluda as well.
 He owns a 'Madrasi green' Ambassador car.
-Jatayu makes his first appearance in Sonar Kella joining Feluda and Topshe in the train at Kanpur, on their way to Jodhpur.
+Jatayu makes his first appearance in Sonar Kella joining Feluda and Topshe in the train at Agra, on their way to Jodhpur.
 In the first two films on Feluda, which were directed by Ray himself, the character was played by Santosh Dutta, and after the first one, Ray modified the literary character to some extent, making him look and behave quite like Dutta himself.
 In the next films directed by Ray's son, Sandip Ray, this character was played by Mohan Agashe, Rabi Ghosh, Anup Kumar and Bibhu Bhattacharya respectively.
 Jatayu also has a fantasy of collecting weapons.
 In various books he carried weapons like 'kukri' (Nepali knife), and smoke bomb.
 Jatayu lives at Garpar in Kolkata, and it may be recalled that Satyajit Ray himself passed his childhood at 100, Garpar.